Gilles Bensimon

 Gilles Francis Charles Bensimon ([ʒil bɛ̃simɔ̃]; born 29 February 1944) is a French fashion photographer and the former International Creative Director of Elle magazine.
 He has also been the photographer for the reality television series America's Next Top Model.

 Early life

 Bensimon was born in Vic-sur-Cère in Cantal, France.
-He had advanced dyslexia, hence his mother's suggestion - that if he did something in art, he could express himself better.
-Living in Paris, France, he joined the French Elle magazine in 1967.
-Two years later, Bensimon helped launch American Elle, for which he later photographed Christy Turlington, Cindy Crawford, Bridget Hall, Naomi Campbell, Tyra Banks, Rachel Williams, Honor Fraser, Yasmin Le Bon, Elle Macpherson, and Beverly Peele.
+He had advanced dyslexia, and his mother suggested that he pursue a career in art to better express himself.
+While living in Paris, he joined the French Elle magazine in 1967 and helped launch American Elle two years later.
+He photographed models such as Christy Turlington, Cindy Crawford and Naomi Campbell.